Skyshalini/Bike-Buyer-Dashboard-using-Excel/README.md

 # Documentation: Bike Buyers Dashboard

 ## Introduction:
-                The detailed documentation guides the design the process of a Google Sheets dashboard focused on analysing bike buyers's datasets.
+The detailed documentation guides the design of the process of a Google Sheets dashboard focused on analyzing bike buyers's datasets.
 The objective is to provide a deep understanding of purchasing patterns, demographics and effective marketing strategies...

 ## Dataset Overview:
 The dataset has details of 1000 users from different backgrounds and whether or not they buy a bike.
 This data can be used to build the dashboard in Google Sheets.
 There are some NA (Null / Empty) values injected in the dataset.